Specialsfrontbig clearSpecials2Frontbig

 By the foursquare court, Anthony Lane sat pretzel-style on the asphalt.
 He wore no shoes or socks.
 The zipper of his blue jeans was open.

 Mrs. Mayday, the playground monitor, walked up to him.
-“Anthony, where in the world are your shoes and socks?”
+“Anthony, where are your shoes and socks?”

 Anthony scratched his stiff, blond hair.
 “I forgot them in the classroom,” he said.